In this example, we again use our sample PostgreSQL database.

 );

-Now your model will be fine-tuned with newly added data every day.
+Now your model will be fine-tuned with newly added data every day or every time there is new data available.